vikasphonsa/contrastappsec/README.md

 ## Let’s try out Protect with Webgoat
 Requriments: A Mac or Linux machine with Java installed.
 Basic understanding of Java , [Java Agent](https://www.developer.com/java/data/what-is-java-agent.html) , [WebGoat](https://github.com/WebGoat/WebGoat), Curl

-1. Get the following attributes from User Settings in Contrast Portal.
-If you are not a customer you can use [Community Edition](https://www.contrastsecurity.com/contrast-community-edition)
+1. Get the following attributes from User Settings screen in the Contrast Portal.
+If you are not a customer you can use the free [Community Edition](https://www.contrastsecurity.com/contrast-community-edition)
     - Organization ID, Authorization Header, API Key and Contrast URL

 2. [Download WebGoat Server jar](https://github.com/WebGoat/WebGoat/releases/download/v8.1.0/webgoat-server-8.1.0.jar).
 Webgoat is a vulnerable application, so be careful about where you run it.
 In terminal, run steps 3 and 4 from the same folder where you placed the WebGoat jar